Texas Non-Compete Lawyer

 Get Ahead of the Problem

 Texas law presumes that you understand any document you signed.
 So read the document carefully, but even then you probably won’t have complete clarity.
-That’s why you should meet with an expert employment lawyer before signing.
+That’s why you should meet with an expert contracts lawyer before signing.
 Your career may be at stake, so make sure you’re working with a legal firm that knows non-competes backward and forward, inside and out.

 At Gardner Employment Law, we know non-compete agreements.
 We have helped our clients protect themselves and their futures.
 We’re ready to do the same for you.
 Contact us today.